 Jeremiah 9:25-26 "Behold, the days come," saith the LORD, "that I will punish all them which are circumcised with the uncircumcised; Egypt, and Judah, and Edom, and the children of Ammon, and Moab, and all that are in the utmost corners, that dwell in the wilderness: for all these nations are uncircumcised, and all the house of Israel are uncircumcised in the heart.

 Did you notice who was included with those Gentile nations?
 Judah!
 Do you think that there was a period of time when the Jews did not circumcise?
 They always circumcised!
-Throughout their history, that is something that they never forgot.
+Throughout their history, that is something that they never forgot [except in the wilderness].
 But God ranks them with nations that you and I normally think of as being uncircumcised.

 This is a rather long and interesting section.
 It actually begins at the beginning of chapter 4 and goes all the way through the end of chapter 9.
 The point is this: Jeremiah exhorts the Jews to be committed to the covenant on an ethical and a moral basis—rather than merely being mutilated physically.